JingweiXu19960228/Leetcode-/#27 Remove elements.md

                 k+=1
             return i
 ```
+The number of elements: n.
+The number of the specified elements: m
+* Remove specified elements, keep the left n-m element in place
+* Return the number of elements that are not removed
 ## The inefficiency of the brute force solution:
 many 'unnecessary' elements are updated in each iteration

+## The insight for a better solution

 2. Optimized solution